 Packing for Your Move - Let the Purge Begin11/10/2017 Packing for Your Move in San Antonio - Let the Purge Begin Moving is no fun.
 Whether you're moving across town or across the country, it's go time--what to do with all the treasures (and trash) you've collected?
 All of your possessions must move (thus, moving) and somebody is going to have to go through it, box it, and put it on a moving truck.
 And then repeat the process in reverse once you're ready to move into your new home.
 Is that going to be you, or will you employ someone?
 And will you have the pros to do everything, or pack yourself and have the movers come with a truck or two on moving day?
 It is a lot to contemplate, and your budget is most likely a fundamental factor in deciding the portion of your move you want to subcontract.
 But regardless of your budget, your time frame or other factors, you want to actually pack and move as little as feasible.
 As soon as you recognize you might be relocating, begin thinking about the purge.
-When you walk through your house and really look at all your things, the prospect of packing it all up can be staggering.
-That is why you should commence clearing, de-cluttering, donating, and dumping as soon as you start looking at new homes.
+When you walk through your house and really look at all your things, the prospect of packing it all up can be crushing.
+That is why you should commence clearing, de-cluttering, donating, and dumping as soon as you start looking at new places to live.
 If you're selling your house, your realtor will read you the riot act regarding the de-cluttering and de-personalizing before it goes on the market, so you might as well get boxes and trash bags and get started.
 Cleaning house is an emotional challenge, especially if you've been in the house several years, so follow this Protocol for Purging for a hassle-free clearing out.
-The One-Year Rule The unwritten rule is, if you haven't worn it in a year, get rid of it.
-This makes a lot of sense for kid’s clothes and current fashion, but you don't need to part with that Hermes scarf if you didn't get around to wearing it last winter.
-Practically speaking, why haven't you worn it? if it doesn't fit, is out of style, or your lifestyle has changed (if you're no longer in the corporate world and have a closet full of suits in various shades of navy blue), feel free to consign or donate.
+The One-Year Rule The rule of thumb is, if you haven't worn it in a year, get rid of it.
+This makes a lot of sense for kid’s clothes and fast fashion, but you don't need to part with that Hermes scarf if you didn't get around to wearing it last winter.
+Practically speaking, why haven't you worn it? if it does not fit, is out of style, or your lifestyle has changed (if you're no longer in the corporate world and have a closet full of suits in various shades of navy blue), feel free to consign or donate.
 If you are undecided, ask yourself is it worth the time and money to pack and relocate?
 Three weeks into packing, you'll be entirely ruthless, whereas in the beginning you'll have a barren box of things to donate with a sweater, two pairs of maternity jeans and ratty tennis shoes, so give yourself enough time to purge closets, dressers, and cabinets.
 If you don't have a shredder, buy a cross-cut one that can even shred CDs.
-While you are purging and shredding old paperwork, save the shreddings in large trash bags as you empty the shredder’s bin and then use it as packing material to put in boxes so the innards don't shift in transport.
+As you are purging and shredding old paperwork, save the shreddings in large trash bags as you empty the shredder’s bin and then use it as packing material to put in boxes so the innards don't shift in transport.
 Who's Doing the Heavy Lifting in San Antonio?
 When you're taking time away from purging is a good time to research moving companies; you'll want to settle on how much help you need and get on their schedule as early as possible.
-If you are having the movers box your belongings for you, you'll still need to go through all your stuff for purging.
+If you're having the movers box your belongings for you, you'll still need to go through all your stuff for purging.
 The packers mission is to pack, not to decide what to keep.
 If you have a dirty ashtray on a table, count on finding it again when you unpack.
-There are some items a moving company can't transport, and some things that they won't move.
+There are some things a moving company can't transport, and some things that they won't move.
 Anything flammable or toxic (gasoline, propane tanks, ammunition, nail polish and remover (seriously), and chemistry sets are a few of the things that can't be commercially moved.
 Click here for additional information on items that cannot go on the moving truck.
 Planning ahead and giving yourself plenty of time to purge and pack are vital for a successful move.
 Remember, everything you decide to take with you must be packed and moved, so be sure you are taking only what you cannot live without to your new home.